salmasalam024/Node-API-Mongo-App/README.md

 ## Overview
 This project is a containerized CRUD application that uses a MongoDB database.
 The application can be run locally with Docker and Docker Compose and deployed to an AWS EC2 instance.
 The MongoDB database is automatically backed up daily.
+The second part is monitoring the application on various levels including the host ec2, all containers and the application itelf using prometheus also visualization using grafana.

 ## Prerequisites
 - Docker and Docker Compose installed.